DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/SETUP/Forex-contract-parameters.md

 **Default bank account**          |	Default bank account for cash in journals.
 <ins>**General**</ins>            |
 **Reciprocal exchange rate**      | When set to _Yes_, allows users to enter the exchange rates in the forex contract as reciprocal rate.
+**Enable delete link of received purchase order to forex contract**  | Manage ability to delete a linked purchase order/line in **Allocated documents** after it has been received.
+When set to: <br> • **Yes** - Linked purchase order/line can be deleted in Allocated documents after Purchase order/line has been received <br> • **No** - Linked purchase order/line can not be deleted in Allocated documents after Purchase order/line has been received

 ## Number sequence
 Use the **Number sequences** tab on the **Forex contract parameters** page to assign number sequence codes to the Forex contracts module.
 The following table describes the purpose of each of those number sequences.
 For more information about number sequences, see [Number sequences overview](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/organization-administration/number-sequence-overview) and its related topics.